-Put a cone if your dog is scratching at his ears or licking his paws.
+Put a cone if your dog is scratching at their ears or licking his paws.
 This helps break the cycle of itch and licking and allows the skin to heal.
 Excessive itching can weaken the skin, introduce bacteria, and delay healing.

 3. Use a non-medicated ear cleaner.

-If your dog is bothered mainly by his ears and you suspect an infection, you can clean them once daily with a NON-MEDICATED ear cleaner until your vet can diagnose the infection.
+If your dog is bothered mainly by their ears and you suspect an infection, you can clean them once daily with a NON-MEDICATED ear cleaner until your vet can diagnose the infection.
 The ear cleaner must be non-medicated though, since certain medications can be toxic and cause deafness if the eardrum is ruptured.
 Always have your vet do an ear exam before starting any medicated ear cleaner.
 If you aren’t sure it is safe, call your vet first.

 When Should I Call The Vet?

 You should make an appointment with your vet if you are concerned about your dog’s skin or if they show any of the following:

 - Discharge, pus, or oozing from the skin